 INSTRUCTIONS

-Add the gin, lemon juice, raspberry syrup and egg white into a shaker with ice and shake vigorously until well-chilled
+Add the gin, lemon juice, raspberry syrup, and egg white to a shaker without ice, and shake well

 Strain into a chilled cocktail glass